Crumb Top Baking

 Absolutely!
 I would just add them to the muffin batter frozen instead of letting them defrost first.
 Once defrosted, raspberries can be a bit mushy which can add a red/pink tint to the muffin batter.

-Can you use other types of berries in these buckwheat muffins?
+Can you use other types of berries?

 Yes!
 I've made this recipe with blueberries, blackberries and partridgeberries, so feel free to change it up with different berries.